Covered Bridges Ride

 The ride starts and ends at Tinicum Park on Rt.
 32 (River Road) in Erwinna, Pa.

 Check-in begins at 7:30 a.m.
-Please do NOT check in before then.
-To take advantage of ride services like food stops, SAG support, and safety services, please observe these on-bike departure times:
+Please do NOT check in before then, and please wait until the times below to start your ride.
+Ride services like food stops, SAG support, and safety services will begin as follows:

 - 8:00 a.m. – 63-mile route